Inès de La Fressange: Family and childhood

-La Fressange was born in Gassin, Var, the daughter of André de Seignard, Marquis de La Fressange (b.
-1932), a French stockbroker, and his wife, the former Cecilia "Lita" Sánchez-Davila, an Argentine-Colombian model closely related to two former presidents of Colombia, Alfonso Lopez Pumarejo and Alfonso Lopez Michelsen.
+La Fressange was born in Gassin, Var, the daughter of André Jean Bernard de Seignard, Marquis de La Fressange (b.
+1932), a French stockbroker, and his wife, the former Cecilia Lita Sánchez-Davila (b.
+1935), an Argentine-Colombian model closely related to two former presidents of Colombia, Alfonso Lopez Pumarejo and Alfonso Lopez Michelsen.

-Her family on her father's side comes from an old French nobility, and had the seigneury of Fressange in the Velay (in Auvergne).
+Her family on her father's side comes from an old French nobility (1439), and had the seigneury of Fressange in the Velay (in Auvergne).
 Her uncle, Hubert de La Fressange (b.
 1923), died in the Second World War on 2 October 1944 in Anglemont, during which he participated in its liberation.
 Her grandmother, the Marquise Simone de La Fressange, née Lazard was heiress to the Lazard banking fortune (Banque Lazard).
 She married two ministers in succession, Maurice Petsche, and then Louis Jacquinot.

 Ines grew up in an 18th-century mill outside Paris with two brothers, Emmanuel, the eldest, and her younger brother, Ivan.
 She studied at the Tournelle Institution in Courgent, then at the Notre-Dame de Mantes-la-Jolie Institution in the Yvelines where she got her baccalaureate at the age of 16, and then went to the École du Louvre in Paris.